RishavMishraRM/Starbucks_Capestone/README.md

 -   portfolio.json - containing offer ids and meta data about each offer (duration, type, etc.)
 -   profile.json - demographic data for each customer
 -   transcript.json - records for transactions, offers received, offers viewed, and offers completed

+Here is the schema and explanation of each variable in the files: